Were You Injured in an Accident with a Scooter? Our Indiana Car Accident Lawyers Can Assist You with the Legal Process

 The mission of the Bird company is “to make cities more livable by reducing car usage, traffic, and carbon emissions.”
 Although Bird scooters may help reduce roadway traffic by decreasing the number of vehicles on the road, residents in Indiana are expressing their complaints.

-At the Ken Nunn Law Office, our Indiana car accident lawyers have helped countless injured victims obtain the compensation they rightfully deserve.
+At the Ken Nunn Law Office, our Indiana car accident lawyers have helped countless injured people obtain the compensation they rightfully deserve.
 If you or a loved one were injured in a Bird scooter accident, it’s in your best interest to seek legal advice.
 Our attorneys can review the circumstances of your case to determine what legal options may be available.

 How Does a Bird Scooter Work?